oldmanbombin/CheetahBreedah/PrivacyPolicy.md

 # Privacy Policy for Cheetah Breedah

-**Last updated:** September 4, 2026
+**Last updated:** September 5, 2026

 Soup Fork Studios LLC ("we," "us," or "our") operates Cheetah Breedah (the "App").
 This page explains what data the App does and does not collect.

 ## Summary

-Cheetah Breedah does not collect, store, or transmit any personal data, and does not connect to the internet at all.
+Cheetah Breedah saves your game progress locally on your own device so you don't lose it between sessions.
+That save file never leaves your device, we don't receive it, see it, or have any access to it.
+Beyond that local save, the App does not collect, transmit, or have access to any personal data, and does not connect to the internet at all.

 ## Information We Do Not Collect